Thelma is an award-winning non-fiction writer who enjoys writing about people and events in American history.

 In 1866, she and her husband returned home to Savannah, where he passed away shortly thereafter.
 That same year, she founded a school for freed black children.

-She moved to Boston in the early 1870s where she married her second husband, Russell Taylor.
-She became president of the Women's Relief Corps, a group that gave assistance to soldiers.
+She moved to Boston in the early 1870's where she married her second husband, Russell Taylor, and became president of the Women's Relief Corps, a group that gave assistance to soldiers.

 Memoirs of Her Life

 In 1902, the little girl that struggled for the opportunity to learn to read and write, published her memoirs in book form as Reminiscences of My Life in Camp with the 33rd US Colored Troops.
 She was the only African American woman to publish her experiences of the Civil War.

 She passed away in Boston in 1912 at the age of 64.

 Susie King Taylor is recognized today as a nurse, whom some have called a "black Clara Barton".
 She was a social activist who rallied African American women, including Harriet Tubman and Sojourner Truth, to aid black soldiers and contribute to the Civil War efforts.
 She dedicated her life to the advancement of African Americans by giving them knowledge which hopefully would give them a brighter future.

 Sadly, this remarkable freed slave is buried in an unmarked grave in Mount Hope Cemetery in Roslindale, Massachusetts.
 Perhaps someday she will be recognized with at least a proper grave stone.

 Quote from her memoirs referencing her belief that better conditions would prevail for African Americans: